Robby955/AmesHousing/README.md

 # Ames Housing
-Code used for the Kaggle competition on the Ames Housing dataset
+Code used for the Kaggle competition on the Ames Housing dataset.
+This is a high dimensional regression problem.
+We cover how to impute missing values, feature engineering, and blending.
+In the end we combine prediction that uses Support Vector Machines, Random Forests, Gradient Boosting, and a Elastic Net regressor.

 ![What is this](images/ames.png)